amosproj/amos2021ws07-nft-development/backend/appwrite-functions/announcement/README.md

 - Client can send list of announcements to Backend.
 These data will be written to DB along with `created_time`
 - Client can request annoucements with some filters.
 The function will then query data from DB and print out to `stdout`.
     Client can now request status of execution and retrieve data from the `stdout` or `stderr` field.
 See `backend/appwrite-functions/announcement/test.js`.
+- `Announcements` collection needed for the operations.
+Create with

+    `python3 ../../database-collection-schemas/createAnnouncementCollection.py`.
 ## Get announcements
 A simple function that parses request and return announcements (from admin) in string.